CMI-RewardBench: Evaluating Music Reward Models with Compositional Multimodal Instruction: Method

+We use CMI-Pref-Pseudo for Bradley--Terry pre-training, the training split for CMI-Pref and MusicEval for fine-tuning, and the test split of CMI-Pref, MusicEval along with the full PAM and Music Arena datasets for benchmarking.

-\textbf{PAM:} We include 500 audio clips from the music subset.
-Each clip is associated with MOS for musicality and text-music alignment with a text description.
+\textbf{PAM.} We include 500 audio clips from the music subset.
+Each clip is associated with MOS annotations for musicality and text-music alignment with a text description.

-\textbf{MusicEval:} We utilize 413 samples from the test split.
-These provide expert-validated MOS for musicality (musical impression).
-Due to the mismatch of audio, filename and text prompt, we omit its MOS for text-music alignment.
+\textbf{MusicEval.} We utilize the training and test splits,which provide expert-validated MOS for musicality (musical impression).
+Due to mismatches among audio files, filenames, and text prompts, we omit its MOS for text-music alignment.

-\textbf{Music Arena:} We process 2,800 historical interaction data from the Arena platform until Dec 2025.
-To ensure high-quality preference pairs, we remove instances where generation failed and filter out ``tie'' or ``both bad'' labels given different user has different tolerance margin when two given audio are similar, yielding 1,340 preference pairs.
-We categorize Music Arena labels as \textsc{musicality}.
-Further discussion is shown in Appendix \ref{Append:Musicality}.
+\textbf{Music Arena.} We process 2,800 historical interaction logs from the Arena platform up to Dec 2025.
+To ensure high-quality preference pairs, we remove failed generations and filter out ``tie'' or ``both bad'' labels, since users may apply different tolerance margins when two audios are similar.
+This yields 1,340 clean preference pairs.
+We categorize Music Arena labels as \textsc{musicality}; further discussion is provided in Appendix~\ref{Append:Musicality}.

+We compare additional resources in \autoref{tab:data-statis}, including AIME, MusicPref, and SongEval, but do not include them as main benchmark test sets: MusicPref follows a protocol similar to Music Arena, while Music Arena is more up-to-date and contains more in-the-wild prompts from a live platform; AIME provides two preference dimensions but is limited to text-to-music generation with label-composed prompts; and SongEval does not provide the generation prompts needed for prompt-alignment evaluation.
+These datasets lack official splits aligned with our protocol, and future work could explore them as additional training sets.